fuseio/fuse-network/README.md

 The [buildContainers script](https://github.com/fuseio/fuse-network/blob/master/scripts/buildContainers.sh) is used to automate the process of building containers and version control within this repo.

 ```
 1.  cd into the scripts directory
 2.  set the script to be executable (sudo chmod 777 buildContainer.sh)
 3.  run the script with elevated privileges (sudo ./buildConatiner.sh) - an on screen prompt will be displayed
-4. (skip if not first time) If running for the first time the script will need to install it's dependencies  this is done by selecting option 4 ("First time configure")
+4.  (skip if not first time) If running for the first time the script will need to install it's dependencies  this is done by selecting option 4
+    ("First time configure")
-5. you are given 3 options ("Build Fuse APP container", "Build Fuse Parity container" and "Build both") select the appropriate option
+5. You are given 3 options ("Build Fuse APP container", "Build Fuse Parity container" and "Build both") select the appropriate option
-6. the script will build the containers and ask you for the new version info in the format x.y.z (where x,y,z are numbers).
-It will then push the newly built and tagged containers to the fusenet docker repo
+6. The script will build the containers and ask you for the new version info in the format x.y.z (where x,y,z are numbers).
+It will then push the
+    newly built and tagged containers to the fusenet docker repo
-7. (optional) A Y/N prompt is given to update the fuse git repo with the new version info. if Y is selected the script will branch at your current head and create and commit the new version file and also create a PR to merge this file back into master (you may be required to input your git creds here)
+7.  (optional) A Y/N prompt is given to update the fuse git repo with the new version info. if Y is selected the script will branch at your current
+    head and create and commit the new version file and also create a PR to merge this file back into master (you may be required to input your git creds here)
 ```